AZO234/NP2kai/README.md

 By setting 'ATARI joypad', you can use ATARI joypad port.

-- A button: A button<br>
+- A button: A button
-- B button: B button<br>
+- B button: B button
-- X button: Rapid A button<br>
+- X button: Rapid A button
-- Y button: Rapid B button<br>
+- Y button: Rapid B button
 </div></details>

 <details><summary>
 Tuning performance
 </summary><div>

-- CPU clock<br>
+- CPU clock
-Change "CPU Clock Multiplyer".<br>
+  Change "CPU Clock Multiplyer".
-- Memory size<br>
+- Memory size
-Change "RAM Size".<br>
+  Change "RAM Size".
-- Sound device<br>
+- Sound device
-26K: for old games.<br>
+  - 26K: for old games.
-86: for newer games.<br>
+  - 86: for newer games.
-- Sound Generator (to change need reset)<br>
+- Sound Generator (to change need reset)
-fmgen: fmgen sound generator.<br>
+  - fmgen: fmgen sound generator.
-Default: NP2's default sound generator.<br>
+  - Default: NP2's default sound generator.
-- How to set GDC 2.5MHz/5MHz?<br>
+- How to set GDC 2.5MHz/5MHz?
-1. Press End key(assigned Help key) + reset<br>
+1. Press End key(assigned Help key) + reset
-2. Select 'ディップスイッチ２'(DIP switch 2)<br>
+2. Select 'ディップスイッチ２'(DIP switch 2)
-- How to key typing?<br>
+- How to key typing?
-There are two ways:<br>
+  There are two ways:
-1. map the 'enable hotkeys' hotkey in settings > input > input hotkey binds and RetroArch will stop listening for hotkeys unless/until you hold that button/key<br>
+  1. map the 'enable hotkeys' hotkey in settings > input > input hotkey binds and RetroArch will stop listening for hotkeys unless/until you hold that button/key
   2. enable the "game focus mode" (mapped to scroll_lock by default) and it will send all of your inputs to the core instead of the frontend.
-However, some people have reported having trouble getting out of game focus mode.<br>
+However, some people have reported having trouble getting out of game focus mode.
   (Thanks hasenbanck)
 </div></details>

 ## Keyboard mapping (libretro)